psanders/nearo/README.md

 # A firebase application for local selling, buying, and news

-> You need an accounts in firebase an algolia to run this application
+> You need a firebase and algolia accounts to run this application

 Demo site: Coming soon